Detail of the surface of a chalcedony geode with a crack full of glue

 A repair means a human repaired the mineral, usually meaning broken pieces have been glued back together into the original growth form.
 Fragile minerals can break in the mining process, during shipping, or due to rough handling.
 Sometimes things just get dropped (ask me how I know 😭).

 Unfortunately the word “repair” is being thrown around by unscrupulous vendors to refer to compiled minerals.
 "Compiled" means they have found two separate minerals and glued them together to create a more complex specimen.
 Compiled minerals are more widely considered to be phonies, whereas a repair is an attempt to restore a mineral with a clean break as accurately as possible to what nature created.
-Repairs also should not be confused with a healed fracture, whereby breaks are naturally fused back together by new mineral growth.
+Repairs also should not be confused with a healed fracture, whereby a break in a mineral naturally fuses back together through new mineral growth.

 Are repairs phonies?

 Repairs are a perfectly accepted and respectable part of the mineral trade—as long as they are disclosed!
-That’s true of any human alteration.
+That’s true of any human alteration to minerals.
 No matter how normal a repair is, it’s hard not to feel a bit bamboozled if you didn’t know about it before you purchased an item.

 A lot of mineral collectors prefer not to buy repaired specimens.
 After all, part of the wonder of it all is that the earth created this!
 The earth (and some guy with glue) is